yezero/sandstorm/docs/administering/config-file.md

 A hostname that is used as the API host for the built-in [sandcats dynamic DNS and free HTTPS certificates](sandcats.md) service.
 By default, `sandcats.io` if the user chooses to use sandcats; otherwise, missing.
-The presence/absence of this setting controls if Sandstorm will connect to the sandcats service.
+The presence/absence of this setting controls if Thurly will connect to the sandcats service.
 By setting it to a different hostname, you can use a different implementation of the sandcats protocol.

 Example: